Introduction

 Management

 The only curative management option for pancreatic adenocarcinoma is currently radical resection, however unfortunately at diagnosis, <20% of patients have a resectable tumour.
+Surgery is usually combined with chemotherapy either before surgery (neoadjuvant) or after surgery (adjuvant), with most patients receiving a FOLFIRINOX regime

-Pancreatic tumours are classified as resectable, borderline resectable, or locally advanced*, depending on the degree of contact between the tumour and surrounding vessels (namely the portal vein, superior mesenteric artery or vein, coeliac trunk, and common hepatic artery), and metastatic disease.
+Pancreatic tumours are classified as resectable, borderline resectable, or locally advanced, depending on the degree of contact between the tumour and surrounding vessels (namely the portal vein, superior mesenteric artery or vein, coeliac trunk, and common hepatic artery), and then metastatic disease.

 Surgery